-PLAGIARISM: Submitting another's published or unpublished work, in whole, in part, or in paraphrase, as one's own without fully and properly crediting the author with footnotes, citations, or bibliographical reference; submitting as one's own original work, material obtained from an individual or agency without reference to the person or agency as the source of the material; submitting as one's own original work, material that has been produced through unacknowledged collaboration with others without release in writing from collaborators; or, obtaining another person's work through purchase, or otherwise, and submitting it as one's own.
+PLAGIARISM: Submitting another's published or unpublished work, in whole, in part, or in paraphrase, as one's own without fully and properly crediting the author with footnotes, citations, or bibliographical reference; submitting as one's own original work, material obtained from an individual or agency without reference to the person or agency as the source of the material; submitting as one's own original work, material that has been produced through unacknowledged collaboration with others without release in writing from collaborators; or, obtaining another person's work through purchase, or otherwise, and submitting it as one's own; or using one's own work from previously submitted assignments without clearly identifying the work and/or without the permission of the instructor.

 OBTAINING AN UNFAIR ADVANTAGE: Stealing, reproducing, circulating, or otherwise gaining access to examination materials prior to the time authorized by the instructor; stealing, destroying, defacing, or concealing library materials with the purpose of depriving others of their use; unauthorized collaborating on an academic assignment; retaining, possessing, using, or circulating previously given examination materials, where those materials clearly indicate that they are to be returned to the instructor at the conclusion of the examination; intentionally obstructing or interfering with another student's academic work; or, undertaking an activity with the purpose of creating or obtaining an unfair academic advantage over other students' academic work.

 UNAUTHORIZED ACCESS TO COMPUTERIZED ACADEMIC OR ADMINISTRATIVE RECORDS OR SYSTEMS: Viewing or altering computer records; modifying computer programs or systems; releasing or dispensing information gained via unauthorized access; or interfering with the use or availability of computer systems or information.